FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/Json file from SFTP server to MicrosoftSQL Database Update/long-description.md

 - The **SFTP server** user should have the permissions to connect and access the files that **Frends** needs to download.
-- The **Frends** agent has access to **MicrosoftSQL database** where the data will be updated and the necessary permissions to perform the insert.
+- The **Frends** agent has access to **Microsoft SQL database** where the data will be updated and the necessary permissions to perform the updated.

 # Implementation and Usage Notes

-This template only performs updates into the **MicrosoftSQL database** table specified in the Process Variables.
+This template only performs updates into the **Microsoft SQL database** table specified in the Process Variables.
-This process will read a **Json** file, which contains key-value pairs representing the data to update the specified table in the **MicrosoftSQL database**, from an **SFTP server**.
+This process will read a **JSON** file from an **SFTP server**, which contains key-value pairs representing the data and update the specified table in the **Microsoft SQL database**.

 **Example Json data**

 ```
 [
 	{